kgroveshok/z80-homebrew/DEV-DIARY.md

-TODO Due to bad performance of the parser (???) need to look at compiler TODO Add a simple assembler feature like BBC Basic
+TODO Due to bad performance of the parser (???) need to look at compiler...
+Added some OP code stubs TODO Add a simple assembler feature like BBC Basic

 Documentation Tasks
 -------------------

-TODO Add loads of example Forth code - added some examples in word markup generation
+TODO Add loads of example Forth code - added some examples in word markup generation - extract auto start code

 TODO update schematics with 4x40 LCD and the location of the spare E link